Enrico Fermi: Things named after Fermi

 Many things bear Fermi's name.
-These include the Fermilab particle accelerator and physics lab in Batavia, Illinois, which was renamed in his honor in 1974, and the Fermi Gamma-ray Space Telescope, which was named after him in 2008, in recognition of his work on cosmic rays.
+These include the Fermilab particle accelerator and physics lab in Batavia, Illinois, which was renamed in his honour in 1974, and the Fermi Gamma-ray Space Telescope, which was named after him in 2008, in recognition of his work on cosmic rays.
 Three nuclear reactor installations have been named after him: the Fermi 1 and Fermi 2 nuclear power plants in Newport, Michigan, the Enrico Fermi Nuclear Power Plant at Trino Vercellese in Italy, and the RA-1 Enrico Fermi research reactor in Argentina.
 A synthetic element isolated from the debris of the 1952 Ivy Mike nuclear test was named fermium, in honor of Fermi's contributions to the scientific community.
 This makes him one of 16 scientists who have elements named after them.

-Since 1956, the United States Atomic Energy Commission has named its highest honor, the Fermi Award, after him.
+Starting in 1956 the United States Atomic Energy Commission, and from 1977, the U.S. Energy Department, has named its highest honor, the Fermi Award, for him.
 Recipients of the award have included Otto Hahn, Robert Oppenheimer, Edward Teller and Hans Bethe.